GyoniA/AnomalyDetection/README.md

 ## Statistics

-Simpler statistics-based approaches work well for simpler well-defined datasets
+Statistics-based approaches work well for simpler well-defined datasets, where assumptions can be made about the data distribution (or the distribution of the data is known)
 Some examples:
-- Set static thresholds based on past data and mark exceeding values as anomalies
+- Percentile-based detection/Set static thresholds based on past data, where the model marks exceeding values as anomalies (most basic approach)
 - Z-Score: count number of categories that deviate from their mean by a threshold and mark samples which exceed a set number of allowed deviations as anomalies
 - Covariance Matrix: build covariance matrix from past data, values that deviate from expected covariance more than an allowed threshold are marked as anomalies
+- Grubbs Test: used with normal distributions, where the model marks samples that deviate from the normal distribution more than a threshold as outliers

+Advantages:
+- Easy to implement
+- Works well when data follows a known distribution

+Disadvantages:
+- Requires assumptions about the data distribution
+- Doesn't work well for non-linear/high-dimensional data

+Used mostly by financial institutions or healthcare providers

 ## Machine Learning